Evergreen: Efficient Claim Verification for Semantic Aggregates: Introduction

 Verifying claims in semantic aggregates is challenging for several reasons.
 First, the underlying relations are often large, easily exceeding LLM context windows; a relation of a few thousand reviews can span hundreds of thousands of tokens.
-Second, based on our observations of production semantic aggregation workloads at Snowflake, claims that arise from such aggregations often involve quantifiers, groupings, and comparisons across groups in a relation (e.g., ``all locations have multiple complaints'', ``the top-ranked location is [A]'').
+Second, from our observations of production workloads at Snowflake, claims that arise from such aggregations often involve quantifiers, groupings, and comparisons across groups (e.g., ``all locations have multiple complaints'', ``the top-ranked location is [A]'').
 Verifying these claims requires semantic reasoning about each tuple followed by symbolic reasoning over the resulting values, a task LLMs struggle to accomplish reliably.
-Third, semantically evaluating each tuple requires an expensive LLM invocation, making brute-force verification over the relation prohibitively costly and slow.
-Finally, a binary verdict alone is often insufficient---users expect citations back to the data that explain it.
+Third, semantically evaluating each tuple requires an expensive LLM invocation, making brute-force verification prohibitively costly.
+Finally, a boolean verdict alone is often insufficient: users expect citations to the underlying data that explain it.